Good Vibrations (film)

 Good Vibrations is a 2013 comedy-drama film written by Colin Carberry and Glenn Patterson and directed by Lisa Barros D'Sa and Glenn Leyburn.
 It stars Richard Dormer, Jodie Whittaker, Adrian Dunbar, Liam Cunningham, Karl Johnson and Dylan Moran.
 It is based on the life of Terri Hooley, a record-store owner instrumental in developing Belfast's punk rock scene.
 The film was produced by Chris Martin, with Andrew Eaton, Bruno Charlesworth and David Holmes.
 Holmes also co-wrote the soundtrack score.

 Plot

-In 1970s sectarian Belfast in the midst of The Troubles, Terri Hooley (Dormer) is a DJ who opens a record shop "on the most bombed half-mile in Europe".
+In 1970s sectarian Belfast in the midst of The Troubles, Terri Hooley is a DJ who opens a record shop "on the most bombed half-mile in Europe".
 He is a music-lover, idealist, radical and rebel.
 He is inspired by the new underground punk scene and in turn galvanises the young musicians, branching out into record production and bringing life to the city.